 We are a specialty pharmaceutical company developing proprietary therapeutics for the treatment of serious medical disorders.
-Our product development programs utilize our proprietary long-term drug delivery platform, ProNeura®, and focus primarily on innovative treatments for select chronic diseases for which steady state delivery of a drug provides an efficacy and/or safety benefit.
+Our product development programs utilize our proprietary long-term drug delivery platform, ProNeura®, and focus primarily on innovative treatments for select chronic diseases for which steady state delivery of a drug provides an efficacy and/or safety benefit over oral administration.

-Probuphine®, our first product candidate to utilize ProNeura, is being developed for the long term maintenance treatment of opioid dependence and is designed to maintain a stable, around the clock blood level of the medicine buprenorphine in patients for six months following a single treatment.
-We have licensed the rights to commercialize Probuphine in the U.S. and Canada to Braeburn Pharmaceuticals Sprl ("Braeburn") and we have been supporting Braeburn and a team of experts to implement the program developed in cooperation with the FDA to address the items in the Complete Response Letter ("CRL") issued in April 2013.
-This includes conducting a double blind, double dummy clinical study of a four implant dose of Probuphine in clinically stable patients who are receiving maintenance treatment with an approved sublingual formulation containing buprenorphine at a daily dose of 8mg or less.
-This clinical study, which is being funded and managed by Braeburn, completed patient enrollment in November 2014 and study completion is anticipated by the end of the second quarter of 2015 followed by resubmission of the NDA later in the year, with a potential PDUFA date for the Probuphine NDA in the first half of 2016.
+Probuphine[®], our first product candidate to utilize ProNeura, is being developed for the long term maintenance treatment of opioid dependence and is designed to maintain a stable, around the clock blood level of the medicine buprenorphine in patients for six months following a single treatment.
+We have licensed the rights to commercialize Probuphine in the U.S. and Canada to Braeburn and we have been supporting Braeburn and a team of experts to implement the program developed in cooperation with the FDA to address the items in the Complete Response Letter issued in April 2013.
+This included conducting a double blind, double dummy clinical study of a four implant dose of Probuphine in clinically stable patients who are receiving maintenance treatment with an approved sublingual formulation containing buprenorphine at a daily dose of 8mg or less.
+This clinical study, which was funded and managed by Braeburn, was successfully completed in June 2015 and the Probuphine NDA was resubmitted in late August 2015.
+In late September 2015, the FDA accepted the Probuphine NDA for review and set an FDA action date of February 27, 2016.
 Pursuant to our license agreement with Braeburn, as amended to date, we are entitled to receive a \$15 million milestone payment upon FDA approval of the Probuphine NDA and royalties on net sales of Probuphine ranging in percentage from the mid-teens to the low twenties.
-The Agreement also provides for up to \$165 million in sales milestones and \$35 million in regulatory milestones and entitles us to royalty in the low single digit percentage on sales by Braeburn, if any, of certain other future products in the addiction market.
+The Agreement also provides for up to \$165 million in sales milestones and \$35 million in regulatory milestones for additional indications, including the chronic pain indication, and entitles us to royalty in the low single digit percentage on sales by Braeburn, if any, of certain other future products in the addiction market.

 We believe that our ProNeura technology has the potential to be used in the treatment of other chronic conditions, such as Parkinson's disease (PD), where maintaining stable, around the clock blood levels of a dopamine agonist may benefit the patient and improve medical outcomes.
-We have commenced initial work on an implant formulation with ropinirole, a dopamine agonist approved for the treatment of PD.
-Our goal is to complete the non-clinical studies required in support of an Investigational New Drug ("IND") application in the first half of next year and enable commencement of a 'proof of concept' clinical study in the second half of next year following the potential approval of Probuphine.
-We are also currently evaluating drugs and disease settings for opportunities to develop our drug delivery technology for other potential treatment applications in situations where conventional treatment is limited by variability in blood drug levels and poor patient compliance.
+During this quarter we have continued the formulation development work on an implant containing ropinirole, a dopamine agonist approved for the treatment of PD and we are conducting non-clinical studies to optimize the pharmacokinetic profile of the implant.
+During the fourth quarter, we expect to submit a pre-Investigational New Drug (IND) meeting request to the FDA and our goal is to complete the non-clinical studies required in support of an IND application by late next year and enable commencement of a 'proof of concept' clinical study by the end of next year following the potential approval of Probuphine.

+Our goal is to expand the product pipeline using the ProNeura drug delivery platform and add at least one more product development program before the end of 2015.
+We are currently evaluating the feasibility of certain drugs and disease settings for opportunities to develop additional product candidates in the pipeline using the ProNeura drug delivery technology, especially in situations where conventional treatment is limited by variability in blood drug levels and poor patient compliance.